 We offer PE lessons led by class teachers and qualified sports coaches that will ensure that opportunities are created for children to become physically confident and that all children are engaged in their learning in a fun and practical manner.
 We continue to use and follow Sefton’s publish scheme for PE ‘Top Sport (KS2) and Top Play (KS1) as the grass roots of our Medium Term Planning.
 This scheme covers games led sports, dance and gymnastics and ensures that all aspects of the National Curriculum are covered.

 We plan the PE activities so that they build upon the prior learning of the children.
 While there are opportunities for children of all abilities to develop their skills, knowledge and understanding in each activity area, there is progression planned into the scheme of work, so that children are increasingly challenged as they move up and through school from Reception to Year 6.

 As part of the PE Premium Grant that has been introduced by the Government, we decided at St Patricks that we would like to invest in providing a programme for the children in our school which would help them benefit from healthy exercise, active learning and competition.
-Sports Skills Academy provide "quality coaching and training in a multitude of sports alongside a number of workshops to ensure each individual reaches their full potential and develop skills for life through a wide range of cultural, social and educational (curricular) topics" www.sportsskillsacademy.co.uk
+PDS Coaching provide quality coaching and training in a variety of sports .
+"PDS adopts a player centred approach'.
+Using learning through games they the development of tactical skills, technical ability, teamwork, personal achievement and ethical participation. www.pdscoaching.co.uk